This blog has an RSS feed

 uses the tag name and map of attributes to build a string containing

-an HTML opening tag, then appends it to content
+an HTML opening tag, then appends it to content.
+This

 logic closes self-closing tags but leaves other tags open.
 On